Khongchai/dynamic_routes/README.md

 # Dynamic Routes

-Dynamic Routes is a library that lets you specify in advance which pages should be show and in what order.
+Dynamic Routes is a library that lets you specify in advance which routes should be shown and in what order.
-This is invaluable when you manage your flow and would like some pages to show, or the order to be swapped, based on some information that you obtain during runtime.
+This is invaluable when you manage your flow and would like some routes to show, or order to be swapped, based on some information that you obtain during runtime.

 # Overview

+_Note: I'll be using the words Widget, Page, and Route interchangeably_

 This library comprises of two main parts, the _Initiator_, and the _Participator_.

 First, we'd need to mark the participating page with the _DynamicRoutesParticipator_ mixin.
-This would give that component access to the dynamicRoutesParticipator object that is tied to the scope of the initiator page which we'll mark with the _DynamicRoutesInitiator_.
+This would give that component access to the dynamicRoutesParticipator instance that is tied to the scope of the initiator page that we'll mark with the _DynamicRoutesInitiator_.

 For the page directly before the flow: